ivopt/polyglot-the_posts/002-Where_And_How_To_Start.md

 ### So, time to code?.. not just yet.

 Don't be eager to jump into code.
 I know writing code is a lot of fun but that fun can be easily spoiled if you jump straight into it without thinking on what you'll be building.
+From an outside perspective, I'd say this blog needs:

+* A page to list blog entries, ordered by date (from most recent to oldest)
+* A page to show a particular blog entry
+* A page to show my bio

+From this I kind of extract 2 entities: **The blog entry** and **the bio page**.

+Blog entries are things with a **title** and a **body** that can be a huge piece of text, contain links do images, fragments of code, etc..
+My bio page is a huge piece of text and contains at least one picture of my ugly self... kinda like a blog entry!

+Now I'm having a mixed feeling: If these 2 things are so similar, should they be represented by the same entity?
+I honestly don't think so.
+I may be wrong, if so somewhere in the future I may need to review this.
+My bio kinda seems like "seeded data" - something that should exist from day 1 - and it will be accessed in a very unique way.
+Also (and this is premature) I easily can imagine having other "fixed" pages like my bio (like a small portfolio kind of thing)..
+So I'd say there is a **Page** entity here.

+So, lets summarize a bit:

+* 3 endpoints: `/entries`, `/entries/:id` and `/bio`
+* 2 entities: **Blog Entry** and **Page**

+Things are kind of thought out, time to act!